How U.S. Politics Leads to Unrest in the Middle East

 The problem, when it comes to the Middle East, is that America’s two political parties don’t generally agree on foreign policy in the region.

 Obama’s foreign policy in the Mideast was characterized by increased ties with Iran and eventually some support for the Saudi Arabian attacks in Yemen.
 Trump, on the other hand, pulled out of the nuclear treaty with Iran set up by the Obama administration.
 Then he proceeded to impose extreme oil sanctions on the nation.

 Trump has ignored views expressed by his own party by supplying Saudi Arabia with an $8 billion dollar arms deal.
 Conversely, a Biden administration would mean a complete stop to the military backing of Saudi Arabia.
 (This is because the Democratic opinion on the Civil War in Yemen has changed since it began in 2014.)
 Similarly, Trump has shown heavy support for Israel as a nation, while Biden has vowed to restore U.S. aid to Palestine.

 As U.S. support for various nations in the Middle East continues to change with the tides, we can expect to witness continued or increased unrest in the nations.

-With the U.S. presidential election coming up, Americans must keep in mind the extent to which domestic political turmoil carries over into foreign nations.
+With the election coming up, Americans must keep in mind the extent to which domestic political turmoil affects other countries.
 In the modern world, the individual has impact beyond what he or she could predict.
 It is a world in which a post on social media or an unwillingness to listen to another’s point of view might just contribute toward something much more deadly thousands of miles away.

 #2020election #Biden #Trump #foreignpolicy